sustrik/uxy/README.md

 verstatility of UNIX tools is achieved.
 However, sometimes the constant parsing of strings gets a bit cumbersome.

-UXY is a set of tools to manipulate UXY file format, which is a basically a two-dimenstional table that's both human- and machine-readable.
+UXY is a set of tools to manipulate the UXY format, which is a basically a two-dimenstional table that's both human- and machine-readable.

-# UXY file format
+# UXY format

+## Records and fields

-- First line is headers, separated by spaces.
+- UXY format is a possibly infinite list of lines separated by newlines.
-- Each header is uppercase letters, digits and dashes.
-  First character must be a letter.
-- The spacing of headers SHOULD be used to determine the default widths of the fields.
-The fields that are not present in the header are assumed to have width of 10 characters.

-- Remaining lines are data.
-There may be infinite amount of data items (pipe).
+  Each line is a data record.
-- Data line is composed of fields separated by arbitrary number spaces.
+- Each line is composed of fields separated by arbitrary number spaces.
-  In general the data SHOULD be aligned with headers whereever the fields actually fit in.
 - Fields starting AND ending with a double quote are treated in a special way:
-  - The quotes are ignored.
+  - The delimiting quote character themselves are ignored.
-  - The characters inside the quotes including spaces are taken as is.
+  - The characters inside the quotes, including spaces, are taken as they are.
-    The only exception are the characters preceded by backslash.
-These are decoded as follows:
+  - The only exception are the characters preceded by backslash.
+These are encoded as follows:
     - \" double quote
     - \\ backslash
     - \t tab
     - \n newline
-- Unquoted fields SHOULD NOT contain control characters, such as TABs.
+- UXY format should not contain control characters, such as TABs.
-  If they do the character MUST be treated as it was a question mark.
+  If there's a need for a TAB, use "\t" instead.

+# Header

+- First line of UXY format is the header.
+- The format of the header line is identical to any other UXY line, however, its semantics differ.
+- The value of a field in the header is the name of that particular column.
+- The spacing of the fields in the header is a hint for the tools.
+They SHOULD try to align the data with the headers.

+# Interactions between headers and records

 - Fields SHOULD but don't have to be aligned with each other or with the headers.
 - If there's less fields in a record than in the header the missing values are assumed to be empty strings.
-- If there are more fields in a record that there are in the header these are silently ignored.
+- It's valid to for a record to have more fields than the header.
+  The tools should consider the name of such column to be an empty string.

 Example: